aalsanie/humbaba/README.md

 # Humbaba

-AI based formatter that uses the best available formatting capability to format the whole project regardless of the programming language and file extension.
+Humbaba: AI based formatter that uses a heuristic and AI scoring system to format the whole project.
+Reports back format coverage percentage in `xml`, `json` and `html` format missing and formated files.

 ## Current supported languages & extensions
 - Python